What is Obamacare (Affordable Care Act) Marketplace coverage?

 Before the ACA reformed the individual health insurance market, insurers routinely discriminated against people with pre-existing medical conditions, and premiums were based on gender.

-Prior to 2014, there were only five states where individual health insurance was guaranteed-issue regardless of medical history.23 In the rest of the states, people with pre-existing medical conditions were generally subjected to condition-specific exclusions, higher premiums, or outright denials.
+Prior to 2014, there were only five states where individual health insurance was guaranteed-issue regardless of medical history.22 In the rest of the states, people with pre-existing medical conditions were generally subjected to condition-specific exclusions, higher premiums, or outright denials.
 In many states, high-risk pools served as ‘coverage of last resort’, but even those plans came with benefit caps.

-As a result of Obamacare, medical history and gender are no longer a factor in eligibility for individual health insurance, nor do they affect the premiums that people pay.
+As a result of Obamacare, medical history and gender are no longer a factor in eligibility for individual health insurance, nor do they affect the premiums people pay.

 Footnotes